hydure/Blog/content/post/Bandit2.md

 The password for level 15 can be retrieved by submitting the password of the current level to `port 30000` on `localhost`.
 One of the commands the website recommends is using `nc`, which is used to create arbitrary TCP and UDP connections and listens.
 Judging from examples of its use online, we can use it to connect to a port and a destination IP address, and we can also type `localhost` to connect to our localhost rather than figuring out its IP address!
 To submit information, the `nc` command requires the port and destination IP address like so: `nc [destination] [port]`.

-Besides the `cat` command that prints teh content of its input to the standard output stream, there is the `echo` command which simply prints the argument you give it to the standard output stream, such as a password string.
+Besides the `cat` command that prints the content of its input to the standard output stream, there is the `echo` command which simply prints the argument you give it to the standard output stream, such as a password string.

 Putting this together, we can use this level's password, the `nc` command, and the `echo` command to submit the password to port 30000 on our localhost: `echo <password> | nc -30000 localhost`.